Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 2. Intel vs VLSI Technology (2021) – $2.18 Billion

-On March 3, 2021, a federal jury in Texas told Intel to pay $2.18 Billion to VLSI Technology for infringing its 8 patents related to chip-making technology.
+On March 3, 2021, a federal jury in Texas told Intel to pay $2.18 billion to VLSI Technology for infringing its 8 patents related to chip-making technology.

-Intel pledged for appeal.
+Intel pledged to appeal.

 3. Pfizer vs Teva Pharmaceuticals (TEVA) & Sun Pharma (2013) – $2.15B

-Teva and Sun Pharma launched generic copies of Pfizer’s blockbuster drug Protonix in 2007 and 2008 respectively.
+Teva and Sun Pharma launched generic copies of Pfizer’s blockbuster drug Protonix in 2007 and 2008, respectively.
 The patent on the drug was going to expire in 2011.

 Pfizer awarded $2.15B of which Teva and Sun Pharma agreed to pay $1.6 billion and $550 million respectively.
 Takeda received 36% of the settlement as the patent was held by Nycomed, Takeda’s Subsidiary, and was licensed to Wyeth, owned by Pfizer.